Breaking the Myths About Physical Therapy

 Physical therapy does not guarantee a full recovery, depending on the severity of the injury or condition of the patient it aims to help recover from.

 Instead, physical therapy not only helps patients heal injuries faster, it also helps to prevent accidents and injuries from occurring.
 This can be done through exercises that help strengthen the body, regain a more solid sense of balance, and sharpen protective reflexes – helpful in the prevention of falling as well as serious injury from falling.

 You can receive physical therapy without seeking a physician’s referral beforehand.
 However, restrictions on what a physical therapist can do may differ from state to state, and it is best to check the restrictions that apply first.

 Of course, seeking a referral from your physician can be a good choice as the physician can refer you to a PT who is capable of addressing whatever specific needs you may have for the therapy.

 - Physical therapy can be done without a physical therapist

 While there are many activities you can do to improve your health on your own, physical therapy is not one of them!
 Physical therapists undergo rigorous training and years of education before obtaining their license, and their knowledge and expertise can truly help you receive the individualized care you need to recover safely and efficiently.

 Many who seek physical therapy are seniors who may need it to recover from injury, or to strengthen themselves to be more physically fit as they age.
-At On Time Home Health Services LLC, we provide Home Health Services in Grand Prairie, Texas, with physical therapy included in our services.
+At On Time Home Health Services LLC, we provide Home Health Services in the DFW Metroplex, with physical therapy included in our services.
 We do our best for our physical therapists, as well as the rest of our team, to give you the Best Home Health care that is personalized to your needs.